DavidKilty/Project5/README.md

  ### Deployment:
  The project is deployed on Heroku.
 To deploy:
   1. Push code to GitHub.
+(Ensure the latest version of your code is pushed to the GitHub repository for easy integration with Heroku)
   2. Connect the Heroku app to GitHub repository.
+(Log in to Heroku, create a new app, and link it to your GitHub repository under the "Deploy" tab)
   3. Set config vars (e.g. Stripe, Brevo) in Heroku.
+(Set necessary configuration variables)
-  4. Ensure DEBUG=False and required environment variables are set in settings.py.
+  4. Ensure DEBUG=False is are set.
+(Update DEBUG=False in settings.py to disable development mode)
+  5. Ensure all required environment variables.
+(Ensure all are correctly configured to avoid deployment errors)
-  5. Deploy branch and open via Heroku .
+  6. Deploy branch and open via Heroku.
+(Choose the branch to deploy and click "Deploy Branch" in Heroku)
-  6. Test the live app at the Heroku URL.
+  7. Test the live app at the Heroku URL.
+(Open the deployed app via the Heroku URL and thoroughly test its functionality)

 ![contact image](assets/Ticklist.png)

   ### Manual Testing:

+   The application underwent extensive manual testing to ensure all functionalities work as intended:

-  1. Verify all forms (ticket creation, newsletter signup, etc.) work correctly.
+  1. Form Validation: Verified that forms such as ticket creation, newsletter signup, and user registration work correctly, displaying errors for invalid inputs and processing valid submissions smoothly.
-  2. Ensure secure payments using Stripe.
+  2. Payment Security: Tested Stripe payment integration to confirm secure and accurate transactions, ensuring tickets are correctly marked as sold post-purchase.
-  3. Check user authentication and role-based access.
+  3. Authentication and Authorization: Checked user authentication flows, including login, signup, and role-based access restrictions, ensuring non-authenticated users cannot access restricted areas.
-  4. Test SEO features like sitemap, robots.txt, and meta tags.
+  4. SEO Features: Reviewed sitemap generation, robots.txt, and meta tags to ensure the app complies with SEO best practices and is discoverable by search engines.

  ### Automated Testing:

-  1. I ran a simple automated test using 'Django’s TestCase' framework to make sure that my project’s core functionality worked.
-The test checked that the system could make basic operations, so it passed without any issues.
-I used the command 'python manage.py' test, and it was "OK".
+   Automated testing was conducted using Django's TestCase framework to validate core application functionality.

+   1. A basic test was implemented to verify that critical operations like creating tickets and processing user inputs function without errors.

 ![contact image](assets/faqs.png)

 ##  E-commerce Business Model

-  Night Spot operates as a peer-to-peer ticket marketplace.
-Users can list tickets for sale or purchase, while others can purchase or inquire about guest list spots.
-The platform charges a service fee per transaction (using Stripe) to generate revenue.
-The platform provides value for both buyers, who find tickets for sold-out events, and sellers, who resell tickets they no longer need.
+  Night Spot functions as a peer-to-peer ticket marketplace specializing in nightlife events.
+The platform connects buyers and sellers of event tickets and guest list spots while charging a service fee per transaction to generate revenue.

+1. For Buyers: Users can find tickets for sold-out events or secure guest list spots for exclusive venues.
+The platform offers a secure checkout process through Stripe.
+3. For Sellers: Users can resell tickets they no longer need or list guest list spots for events.
+Sellers benefit from a user-friendly interface to manage listings.

+  The service aims to provide value to both buyers and sellers by creating a secure, reliable, and user-centric platform for nightlife ticket transactions.

 ## How to Use

 ![contact image](assets/TicketList2.png)

- Night Spot is a platform for users to buy, sell, and buy tickets for nightlife events or nightclub guest list spots.
-Upon visiting the website, users can browse the list of available tickets.
-To purchase or sell tickets, users must create an account and log in..
-Once logged in, they can access the details of the tickets and proceed to checkout using Stripe for secure payments.

- Users can also create their own listings to sell or buy tickets.
-Listings are managed through the user dashboard, where sellers can edit or remove their listings.
-The platform offers a smooth user experience for both buyers and sellers, ensuring secure transactions, notifications, and the ability to leave reviews and ratings after a successful purchase.
+Night Spot provides a straightforward process for buying and selling tickets for nightlife events and guest list spots:

+1. Browsing Tickets:
+Upon visiting the website, users can view available tickets for upcoming events directly from the homepage.

+2. Account Creation:
+To purchase or list tickets, users must sign up and log in.
+Registration is simple and ensures secure transactions.

+3. Ticket Purchase:
+Logged-in users can select tickets, view detailed information, and proceed to checkout using Stripe's secure payment system.
+Upon successful payment, tickets are moved to the user's "Bought Tickets" section.

+4. Listing Tickets for Sale:
+Users can create their own ticket listings through the dashboard.
+They can provide event details, pricing, and availability.
+Listings can be managed directly from the user dashboard, with options to edit or delete.

+5. Post-Purchase Features:
+After a successful transaction, users can leave reviews and ratings for their experience, fostering trust and transparency within the community.

+The platform ensures a smooth experience for buyers and sellers by integrating features such as real-time updates, secure payments, and user-friendly navigation.

 ## My Goal